Dian Farmer Learning To Grow Our Own Food

 Choose the right vegetables

-Some vegetables, such as tomatoes, peppers, and squash, take a long time to mature and may not have enough time to produce a harvest before the first frost.
+Some vegetables, such as tomatoes and peppers take a longer time to mature and if you plant them late, may not have enough time to produce a harvest before the first frost.

-In the spring, opt for vegetables that mature quickly, such as radishes, lettuce, and spinach to get in a good harvest before the weather gets too hot for these plants.
+In the spring, go for vegetables that mature quickly, like radishes, lettuce, and spinach to get in a good harvest before the weather gets too hot for these plants.

 Soil preparation